-Troopers: Tow truck driver falls to death from I-95 overpass
+Troopers: Tow truck worker falls to death from I-95 overpass

 Troopers tell news outlets the crash happened shortly before 6 a.m.
 They say the truck is not in danger of falling off the bridge.
 The three southbound lanes of I-95 remain closed as an investigation continues and crews try to upright the truck.

-Officials say the truck’s driver wasn’t injured in the rollover crash.
+Officials say the tractor-trailer’s driver wasn’t injured in the rollover crash.

 Most Read Stories

-Note: This story has been corrected to say a tow truck worker was killed, not the tow truck driver.